 The action alternatives would add new impermeable road pavement over the new road alignment; however, restoration of the abandoned road segment would removed existing impermeable road pavement and restore natural conditions under all alternatives.
 Alternative B would increase the impermeable surface in the project area by 1 acre.
 Alternative C would reduce the amount of impermeable surface by 1 acre.
 Alternative D would not change the amount of impermeable surface in the project area.
 The road density in the project area is currently low and is not expected to increase substantially in the future due to federal and state land management restrictions.
 Actual cumulative changes in impermeable surface area and resultant effects on hydrology in the project area would be negligible.

-Overall, the action alternatives would have a negligible adverse short-term and long-term effect on hydrology in the project area.
-There would be no impairment to this resource as a result of these alternatives.
+Overall, alternative B would have a negligible adverse short-term and long-term effect on hydrology in the project area and alternatives C and D would have a minor adverse effect.